On the uniform convergence of random series in Skorohod space and representations of c\`{a}dl\`{a}g infinitely divisible processes: Series representations of infinitely divisible processes

-\begin{remark} There are several ways to find $H$ and $V$ for a given process such that \eqref{eq:nu} is satisfied, see \citet{Rosinski_On_Series} and \cite{Rosinski_series_point}.
+\begin{remark} There are several ways to find $H$ and $V$ for a given process such that \eqref{eqnu} is satisfied; see Rosi{\'n}ski \cite {RosinskiOnSeries} and \cite {Rosinskiseriespoint}.
 They lead to different series representations of infinitely divisible processes.
 One of such representations will be given in the next section. \end{remark}

-\begin{lemma} In the setting of Theorem~\ref{th:ID1}, the assumption that $X$ has paths in $D([0,1];E)$ implies that $b \in \de$,
+\begin{lemma} In the setting of Theorem~\ref{thID1}, the assumption that $X$ has paths in $D([0,1];E)$ implies that $b \in\de$,

 and